 Simple English definitions for legal terms

-Read a random definition: letter of attorney
+Read a random definition: visitation right

 Revocation: Revocation means canceling or taking back something that was previously agreed upon.
 This can happen in different situations.
 For example, if someone offers to sell you something but changes their mind before you accept, they can revoke the offer.
 If you buy something that doesn't work properly, you can revoke your acceptance and return the item.
 In the case of wills and trusts, revocation means invalidating or terminating a legal document that was previously created.